When there are no big plans on the horizon – no major deadlines – we flounder and may find it easier to procrastinate.

 Your deadline might be:

-- An exhibit.
+- An exhibition.
 Don't wait for someone to ask!
 Go out and seek a venue.

 - An open studio.
 Add it to your calendar and start telling people about it.